apache/cassandra-java-driver/manual/logging/README.md

 ### Useful loggers

-When debugging the Java driver, the following loggers could be particularly useful and provide hints about what's going wrong.
+When debugging the Java Driver, the following loggers could be particularly useful and provide hints about what's going wrong.

 * `com.datastax.driver.core.Cluster`